 Search Note: Be sure to read the registration requirements since all registries do not accept entries from all these parties.

-I am not aware of any reputable registry that will accept a listing from or searching for a minor adoptee.
+I am not aware of any reputable registry that will accept a listing form or searching for a minor adoptee.

 Choosing a Registry